 THE Wilson family was among the first settlers on Orr's Island.
 The father of John and David who are the ancestors of all the Wilsons on Orr's Island was a David Wilson who moved to the island from St. Georges about 1780 and squatted in a little valley to the south of Biles'.
 It was once a part of the land set aside for Rev. Matthew Biles' wife at the time Joseph Orr purchased the rest of the island.
 Wilson gained possession under the old law of twenty years quiet holdings.
 He had three sons; one was lost at sea, the other two were John and David, who settled on Orr's Island.
-After the old gentleman's death the place was divided; John living in the old house and David built the one afterwards occupied by Robert, his so Lemi of Or who daug of the and daughthe This ther His
+After the old gentleman's death the place was divided; John living in the old house and David built the one afterwards occupied by Robert, his son.
+The Lemuel and of Orr's Islawho died idaughter.
+THE des William of the Orr and Mary daughters the Island This is the there are His daughters THE fa Ex-Mayor Lewis W. Haskell's Cottage at On's Island.